JasmeetSinghBali/Core_JND/Node_Core_Modules/ReadMe.md

               loadtest -n 1000 -c 100 http://localhost:5000/
               // will observe different worker handling the request in the console.

-# Next to study about buffer and streams in Node.js and No buffering Feature in node.js along  with the MongoDB indexing Btree and PostgreSQL indexing also.
+# Next to study about buffer and streams in Node.js and No buffering Feature in node.js.